Shopping for a new Chevrolet Spark?

 The Chevrolet MyLink infotainment system includes an AM/FM stereo with the 7-inch display (Sirius XM can be added), Bluetooth streaming, and compatibility with Pandora and Stitcher apps.
 The Spark is the first Chevy to offer a navigation system that's not built into the car, but runs via an optional $50 smartphone app called BringGo.
 It compresses the entire North American map database into a 2GB app that runs on the user's smartphone and essentially transmits the display to the vehicle system.
 New for this year, if you have an iPhone, you can use Siri hands-free through the system (using your smartphone's data connection, again).
 It's a smart solution and works well, although we don't know whether Spark owners will pay even $50 to get a more integrated solution or simply spend $12 on a bracket to hold their smartphones running Google Maps (or listening to the voice instructions with the phone tossed in a cupholder).

 There's another Spark model, the Spark EV battery-electric version, but it's sold only in small numbers and only in California and Oregon.
-Its 105-kilowatt (140-hp) electric motor is powered by a 20-kilowatt-hour lithium-ion battery pack (a new and slightly lower-capacity pack for 2015 that delivers the same range and efficiency as its predecessor).
+It's by far the most powerful Spark--and hence the most amusing to drive--with a 105-kilowatt (140-hp) electric motor powered by a 20-kilowatt-hour lithium-ion battery pack.
+(A new and slightly lower-capacity pack for 2015 delivers the same range and efficiency as its predecessor).
 Chevy quotes a 0-to-60-mph time for the Spark EV of just 7.6 seconds, and the EPA rates the electric Spark at 82 miles of driving range and 119 MPGe, making it the second most-efficient car sold in the U.S. this year.

 - Fits four adults